CoffeeStraw/PyonFX/docs/tutorials/first_steps/01_explore_ass_values.md

     Line(comment=False, layer=0, start_time=1000, end_time=3000, style='Romaji', styleref=Style(fontname='Arial', ...), actor='', margin_l=0, margin_r=0, margin_v=0, effect='', raw_text='{\\k50}Hel{\\k50}lo {\\k50}world!', text='Hello world!', i=0, leadin=1001, leadout=1001, width=204.84375, height=40.0, ascent=32.40625, descent=7.59375, internal_leading=4.203125, external_leading=1.171875, x=638.5, y=15, left=536.078125, center=638.5, right=740.921875, top=15, middle=35.0, bottom=55.0, words=[Word(i=0, text='Hello', ...), ... (+1 more)], syls=[Syllable(i=0, text='Hel', ...), ... (+2 more)], chars=[Char(i=0, text='H', ...), ... (+11 more)])
     ```

-You should find this familiar as well: it has a lot of properties you'd find in the Aegisub Line Editor:
+This should also look familiar — it contains many properties you'd find in Aegisub's Line Editor:
 ![Aegisub Line Editor Window](imgs/aegisub_line_editor.png)

-In particular, we can see time information such as start/end times (`start_time` and `end_time`), the applied style name and its corresponding object (`style` and `styleref`), raw text and its version stripped of ASS tags (`raw_text` and `text`).
-You can also read a lot of other attributes, but don't worry about them for now.
+In particular, you can see timing information (`start_time` and `end_time`), the applied style name and its corresponding object (`style` and `styleref`), and both raw text and its version stripped of ASS tags (`raw_text` and `text`).
+There are many other attributes, but don't worry about them for now.

-Crucially, each `Line` object contains segmented data too:
+Most importantly, each `Line` object contains segmented data:

-- `Word` objects: segments of the line's text split by spaces;
+- `Word` objects: segments of the line's text split by spaces
-- `Syllable` objects: segments of the line's text defined by the karaoke time tag (`\k`);
+- `Syllable` objects: segments of the line's text defined by karaoke timing tags (`\k`)
-- `Char` objects: the individual characters of the line's text.
+- `Char` objects: the individual characters of the line's text

-Let's take a look at these segments: print the first word, syllable, and character of the first line.
+Let's examine these segments by printing the first word, syllable, and character of the first line:

 ```python
 print(lines[0].words[0], "\n")